malwarebo/conductor/docs/PROBLEM.md

 **Cost Optimization:** By analyzing historical data and real-time performance metrics, the system automatically routes transactions to the most cost-effective provider for each specific use case, potentially reducing processing costs by 10-15% while improving success rates by 3-5%.

-**Developer-Friendly:** Built with Go and designed for simplicity, GoPay is easy to understand, modify, and extend.
+**Developer-Friendly:** Built with Go and designed for simplicity, Conductor is easy to understand, modify, and extend.
 The system includes comprehensive documentation, clear APIs, and straightforward deployment options that don't require enterprise-level infrastructure.

-By providing intelligent payment orchestration with AI-driven decision making, GoPay transforms complex multi-provider payment management into a streamlined, cost-effective, and highly performant system that scales with your business needs.
+By providing intelligent payment orchestration with AI-driven decision making, Conductor transforms complex multi-provider payment management into a streamlined, cost-effective, and highly performant system that scales with your business needs.